OFFICIAL SECURITY BLOG

 “If it’s too good to be true, it probably is” might be one of the most overused sayings around but in this case it is most definitely one of the more sensible ones.
 Don’t be duped by claims of being able to get around Tumblr post limits or you could have more on your hands than a Tumble fumble.

-Christopher Boyd (Thanks to Adam, Joshua and Jean for additional research.
+Christopher Boyd (Thanks to Adam, Joshua and JP for additional research.
 Thanks to the Archive Poster team for the files).